ycm-core/YouCompleteMe/CONTRIBUTING.md

    let g:ycm_server_log_level = 'debug'
    ```

-   Run `:YcmToggleLogs Stderr` in vim to open the logfile.
+   Run `:YcmToggleLogs stderr` in vim to open the logfile.
 Attach the contents
    of this file to your issue.
 3. Add the output of the `:YcmDebugInfo` command.
 4. **Create a test case for your issue**.
 This is critical.
 Don't talk about how